PicoG/picog.github.io/README.md

 ### Status

 picoG currently runs on the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) (and other compatible boards with the [RP2040](https://www.raspberrypi.org/documentation/rp2040/getting-started/) chip) and supports basic LabVIEW functionality.
 We are working to support more and more functionality of LabVIEW, as well as more microcontroller chips and boards.

-Stay tuned...
+### How to Get Involved

+If you'd like to help, please [post to our discussion forum](https://github.com/PicoG/PicoG/discussions).

+In addition to LabVIEW experience, we're especially looking for people with C++, cmake, and microcontroller experience.